Euphrasiologist/oxygraphis/README.md

 Sp1    Sp3    1.0
 ```

-And I guess should be bipartite in structure (i.e. edges only from stratum 1 -> stratum 2).
-A warning is issued if it isn't, but does not halt the program.
+It should be bipartite in structure (i.e. edges only from stratum 1 -> stratum 2).
+The graph must be bipartite to continue the program.
+Weights are mandatory but can be any floating point value.

 #### Derived graphs